playframework/play-generated-docs/manual/scalaGuide/main/global/ScalaGlobal.md

 ## Handling missing actions and binding errors

-If the framework doesn’t find an `Action` for a request, the `onActionNotFound` operation will be called:
+If the framework doesn’t find an `Action` for a request, the `onHandlerNotFound` operation will be called:

 ```scala
 import play.api._